GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
 >
-> ~ *Steve Jobs*
+> ~ *William Wulf*

 ---
 ## 🏎 Quick Facts